iterative/dvc.org/content/docs/user-guide/creating-pipelines.md

 of a project, and how they connect (_dependency graph_ or [DAG](/doc/command-reference/dag)).

-They use the [YAML 1.2](https://yaml.org/) file format, and a human-friendly schema described below.
+These files use the [YAML 1.2](https://yaml.org/) file format, and a human-friendly schema described below.
 We encourage you to get familiar with it so you may modify, write, or generate stages and pipelines on your own.
 Here's an example:

 ...